-New Year's resolution ideas for a happy home in 2018
+New Year's resolution ideas for a happy home in 2019

 Check out what’s under your kitchen sink – you’ll be amazed at the half-used bottles of cleaning product.
 Use these up first before buying new ones.
 Sort through your dishcloths and tea towels, putting discoloured ones in a bag ready to deal with leaks and emergencies.

-Related: Kitchen trends 2018 – the stunning and surprising new looks you need to see
+Related: Kitchen trends 2019 – stunning and surprising new looks for the new year

 Empty, wash and put back the contents of all your crockery cupboards.
 Use this opportunity to check out the plate and glass situation post Christmas.
 Were there any damages or pieces that you need to replace?
 Head to the sales and bag a bargain or two.